bublejs/buble-demo/src/guide/99-faqs.md

 This is made possible by [magic-string](https://github.com/Rich-Harris/magic-string).

 Forgoing the flexibility of a plugin system also makes it easy for Bublé to be fast.

+### What does Babel do better than Bublé?

+Lots of things.
+It's mature, battle-tested and has a huge and enthusiastic community around it.
+It's extremely flexible, allowing you to create your own transformation plugins, and has a large ecosystem of existing plugins.
+It can handle JSX.

+If you need the additional power and flexibility, or don't share Bublé's [opinions](#what-is-buble) about spec compliance, you should continue to use Babel.